I heard someone say once, “Show me your five closest friends, and I’ll show you your future.” That’s why we need to help kids build friendships.

 We’ve been really intentional in making things available that encourage kids to come together.

-Here are seven of the activities available during or pre/post-service times that bring kids together.
+Here are seven of the activities available during or pre/post-service times that help kids build friendships.

 Kids young and old love to team up and play foosball.